flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

     automl.best_candidate()

-The AutoML job automatically generates several reports for each candidate pipeline, including a model explainability report with the feature importances (SHAP values), and a model quality report with an analysis of the performance on the validation data, which are also saved to S3.
+The AutoML job automatically generates several reports for each candidate pipeline, including a model explainability report with the feature importances and a model quality report with an analysis of the performance on the validation data, which are also saved to S3.

 2.4.1 Model explainability report
 --------------------------------------------------------------------------------------------------------------

+The model explainability report includes the feature importances calculated using the Kernel SHAP method.
-The model explainability report shows that the previous month’s CPI inflation is the most influential predictor, followed by industrial production for residential utilities and the crude oil price.
+The report shows that the previous month’s CPI inflation is the most influential predictor, followed by the industrial production for residential utilities and the crude oil price.
 Transportation inflation and producer prices for finished consumer goods are also important, while factors such as initial unemployment claims, the AAA corporate bond spread, and real money supply are also relevant, though less significant.